-The valuation of the investment property located at Dalgleish Street, Thebarton was performed by a Certified Practicing Valuer as at May 2023.
+The valuation of the investment property located at Dalgleish Street, Thebarton was performed by a Certified Practicing Valuer from Knight Frank as at June 2023.
 The Valuer arrived at a fair value based on recent market transactions for similar properties in the area taking into account zoning and restricted use.